All About Our Spay/Neuter Clinics

 All clinic equipment has been reviewed by Licensed Veterinarians to ensure that it meets their high standards.

-What’s the difference between a Transport, Mobile or Warren appointment?
+What’s the difference between a Transport, Mobile, Warren or Flint appointment?

 Click here to find out!

-Cash or credit card only – checks and American Express cards are NOT accepted – no exceptions.
+Cash or credit card only – checks and American Express cards are NOT accepted.

-Spay/Neuter at the Warren Clinic: Should you miss surgery check in, there will be a $25 overnight charge to take care of your pet and we will spay/neuter them the following day.
-Check in begins at 8 am.
-Pick up for dogs is 5 pm the same day as surgery and 7:15 am the next day for cats (8:30 am on Saturdays).
+Should you miss surgery check in, there may be a $25 overnight charge to take care of your pet and we will spay/neuter them the following day.
+Check in is at 8 am.
+Pick up for dogs is 5 pm the same day as surgery and 7:15 am the next day for cats (Saturday pick up times vary between 7:15 am or 8:30 am.
+Please confirm the pick up time at the time of your appointment).